Arya-chaurasia/nested-folder-project/README.md

 ## Overview

-This script automates the creation of a nested folder structure and populates them with dummy data.
+This Node.js script automates the creation of a nested folder structure and populates them with files and dummy data based on a JSON configuration file (`folderStructure.json`).

 ## Script Functionality

-The `createFolders.js` script performs the following tasks:
+The `createDynamicfolder.js` script performs the following tasks:

-- Checks if the parent folder named "Project" exists.
-If not, it creates this folder.
+- Reads the folder structure configuration from `folderStructure.json` located in the same directory.

+- Creates a parent folder as specified in `folderStructure.json` in the current working directory (if it doesn't exist).

-- Creates subfolders named "src", "docs", and "tests" inside the "Project" folder.
+- Dynamically creates subfolders and files inside the parent folder according to the structure defined in `folderStructure.json`.

-- Generates text files (`file1.txt`, `file2.txt`, `file3.txt`) inside each subfolder, containing sample content.
+- Outputs messages to the console indicating folder and file creation statuses.

 ## Benefits